The go-to resource for upgrading Python, Django, Flask, and your dependencies.

 app.run(debug=True)

-Run: flask run or python app.py
+Run flask run or python app.py to start the development server

-Visit http://127.0.0.1:5000/ → Hello World!
+Visit http://127.0.0.1:5000/ in your browser to see Hello World!

 Dynamic Routes & Templates (Jinja2)